daily-demos/webinar/README.md

 Since the webinar app has a custom chat, the Daily Prebuilt's default chat functionality should be turned off.
 Otherwise, you'd have two chat widgets available to participants at the same time.

 Additionally, to ensure only the meeting owners can turn on their cameras/microphones for the webinar experience, set the `owner_only_broadcast` property to `true`.
-If this setting is not used, anyone could turn on their devices and chat will not be available.
-(One admin must be present for chat to work.)
+If this setting is not used, anyone could turn on their devices and the custom chat will not work as expected.
+(One admin must be present for the chat to work.)

 There are several other optional properties depending on the webinar experience you're building.
-Additional information on [room properties](https://docs.daily.co/reference#create-room) are included in Daily's docs.
+Additional information on [room properties](https://docs.daily.co/reference#create-room) is available in the Daily docs.

 ---